Visiting in Spring Overview

 1. HOH RIVER

 - Distance: 37 miles

 - Days to complete: 4-5

-Backpacking through the Hoh Rainforest is nearly-perfect in the spring.
-The rainforest can experience up to 140 inches of rain throughout the year—most of that rain occurring November through April.
+Backpacking through the Hoh Rainforest is nearly perfect in the spring.
+The rainforest can experience up to 140 inches of rain throughout the year—most of that rain occurring from November through April.
 Since there is so much rain over the winter, it makes traveling through the rainforest especially magical in the spring—the tree canopy is dense with old-growth, mosses and ferns cover whatever surface they can find, colorful wildflowers speckle the meadows, and the Hoh River is raging.
 There are many wilderness campsites along the Hoh River, ranging in distance from 3 miles (Mt.
 Tom Creek) to 17.4 miles (Blue Glacier at Mount Olympus).
 The first 10 miles of the trail are relatively flat, gaining only about 350 feet over all 10 miles; but once you reach Olympus Ranger Station, the trail starts to gain serious elevation as it climbs up the side of Mount Olympus.

 Let an experienced guide lead you up to Blue Glacier on a 5-day, Hoh River Traverse guided backpacking trip.
 With all the appropriate gear and delicious backcountry meals provided, you can rest easy knowing that you are in good hands, as your safety is the company’s main priority.

 - Distance: 26 miles